 Asymmetry- Most melanomas are asymmetrical.
-If you draw a line through the middle of the lesion, the two halves don’t match, so it looks different from a round to oval and symmetrical common mole.
+If you draw a line through the middle of the lesion, the two halves don’t match, so it looks different from a round and symmetrical common mole.

-Border- Melanoma borders tend to be uneven and may have scalloped or notched edges, while common moles tend to have smoother, more even borders.
+Border- Melanoma borders tend to be uneven and may have scalloped or notched edges.
+Common moles, on the other hand, tend to have smoother, more even borders.

-Color- Multiple colors are a warning sign.
-While benign, or normal moles are usually a single shade of brown, a melanoma may have different shades of brown, tan or black.
+Color- Multiple or uneven colors are a warning sign.
+While common moles are usually a single shade of brown, a melanoma may have different shades of brown, tan or black.
 As it grows, the

-Diameter- Although it is ideal to detect a melanoma when it is small, it is concerning if a lesion is the size of a pencil eraser (about 6mm in diameter) or larger.
-Some experts say it is also important to look for any lesion, no matter what size, that is darker than others.
+Diameter- It is definitely concerning if a lesion is the size of a pencil eraser (about 6mm in diameter) or larger.

-Evolving- Any change in size, shape, color or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign of melanoma.
+Evolving- Any change in size, shape, color or elevation of a spot on your skin, or any bleeding, itching or crusting, may also be a warning sign of melanoma.

-If you notice any of these warning signs, or anything new, changing, or unusual on your skin, make an appointment with your dermatologist immediately.
+If you notice any of these warning signs, or anything new, changing, or unusual on your skin, make an appointment with your dermatologist as soon as possible.

-surrounding moles to determine whether they look different from their neighbors.
-These ugly ducklings can be larger, smaller, lighter, or darker, compared to surrounding moles.
-Moles without any neighbors are also considered ugly ducklings.
+When compared to surrounding moles, ugly ducklings can be larger, smaller, lighter, or darker.
+Additionally, moles without any neighbors may also be considered ugly ducklings.
 Check out some examples of Ugly Ducklings below.